MARIPOLDATA READING GROUPS

 Aims:

-•Provide room for discussion and debate on recent publications in the field of ocean science and politics with specific emphasis on ocean protection, sustainable development and SDG14.
+• provide room for debate on recent publications in the field of ocean science and politics with specific emphasis on ocean protection, sustainable development and SDG14

-•Facilitate dialogue between different disciplines and research areas.
+• facilitate dialogue between different disciplines and research areas and

 Target Group:

-•Anyone interested in ocean related issues and research as well as in reading and discussing recent literature in the field.
+Anyone interested in ocean-related issues and research and in reading and discussing recent literature in the field.
 All disciplines are welcome.

 How to join?

-If you are interested, please contact Ina Tessnow-von Wysocki (ina.tessnow-vonwysocki@univie.ac.at), indicating your name and institution, to be added to the MARIPOLDATA reading group mailing list and receive the dates for upcoming meetings and the reading material.
+If you are interested, please contact the MARIPOLDATA Team (maripoldata.erc@univie.ac.at) indicating your name and institution to be added to the MARIPOLDATA Ocean Seminar Series´mailing list and receive the dates for upcoming meetings and the reading material.

 PAST EVENTS